AlexinGtz/Interview/README.md

     - attack (number)
     - defense (number)
     - speed (number)
-### 3. In frontend, connect the MainPage component with the SearchBar component so you have linked data between them (you can check what props does the SearchBar component needs in the SearchBar.types.ts file)
-### 4. Make a component that maps the backend response to a Pokemon Card.
+### 3. Make a component that maps the backend response to a Pokemon Card.
 To show all this information in a nice way.
-Try Centering the Card in the screen and styling it.
+Try Centering the Card in the screen and styling it a little bit.
-### 5. At the first load of the page, load the card for Pikachu https://pokeapi.co/api/v2/pokemon/pikachu in frontend.
+### 4. At the first load of the page, load the card for Pikachu https://pokeapi.co/api/v2/pokemon/pikachu in frontend.

 ### NOTES: Focus on Code Quality.
 It is OK if you don't end all the steps above.